marcus-at-localhost/docs/en/developer-guide/module-creating.md

   - `i18n` - modules translations.
   - `layouts` - module layouts.
   - `metadata` - module metadata.
 - `Servies` - main business logic to work with data.
+A record service handles CRUD operations over entities.
+They extend base class `Espo\Services\Record`.
+Main methods of the Record service are:
+  - `readEntity` - get an entity data.
+  - `createEntity` - create new entity.
+  - `updateEntity` - update entity data.
+  - `deleteEntity` - delete entity.
+  - `findEntities` - get list of entities by search params, used in list view.
+  - `findLinkedEntities` - get list of related entities, used in relationship panels.

 ### Module.php